mute-key/landle/README.md

 - Removes trailing whitespaces from selection.
 - Removes Multiple whitespace-characters that are longer than length of 1.
 - Removes multiple whitespace-lines that are more than 1 but keeping 1.
+- blockCommentWordCountJustifyAlign

 <img src="./demo/cleanUpWhitespaceFromSelection.gif" alt ="GIF" style="border: solid 3px black" height ="330">

 ## backlog

- - need better readme
+ - need better readme and relace old gif.
+ - should notify the user when the keybinding is already taken.
- - Digest linter and perform audo correction based on lint config.
+ - Digest linter and perform auto correction based on lint config.
  - removeCommentedLine improvement for trailing both previous line and next line.
  - removeCommentedLine improvement to be ablet to delete block comment if it is in selection.